 Hedgehogs are the UKs only spiny mammal; there are 17 species throughout the world and all have in common the spines.
-They're nocturnal, although they can be seen out in the daytime during pregnancy when they are building nests and prior to hibernation.
+They're mainly nocturnal, although they can be seen out in the daytime during pregnancy when they are building nests and prior to a hibernation period.
 They have between 5,000-7,000 spines covering their body and through a drawstring, muscular action, they can protect themselves from most predators.

 They are born spineless, but within 24 hours white spines will appear and within 3 weeks they are fully covered in soft spines which harden over the following few weeks.

 During hibernation, their heartbeat slows down to 20 beats a minute allowing them to slowly use up fat reserves that they have built up.
-In hot climates, hedgehogs also sleep for long periods, this is called aestivation.
-They do not hibernate to avoid the cold - most hedgehogs can withstand quite severe temperatures - they hibernate because their food sources disappear.
+They do not hibernate to avoid the cold - hedgehogs can withstand quite severe temperatures - they hibernate because their food sources disappear.
 In areas where people feed regularly in the garden, we often see the hedgehogs stay awake during the winter period.

 Historically, hedgehogs have lived happily and successfully within dense hedges which used to cover much of the UK.
 With smaller gardens and more wooden fence panels, the populations have become segregated.
 Not only does this affect their ability to roam and feed, it also affects their ability to provide safe nest sites to have their young in.
 Fallen trees and dense piles of wood make safe nesting sites for hedgehogs to crawl in amongst and be safe from predation.
 Compost heaps are also ideal places for hedgehogs to feed and have their young.
 Over the last 10 years, we have seen many factors come into play that have caused the demise of a once very common mammal.
 The decline is so drastic that it is up to all of us to ensure that this mammal remains in the UK.
 Providing nesting sites is essential; leaving wood piles, fallen trees and dense hedges, along with man-made hedgehog houses are still the best ways to ensure they have a choice of safe locations.